|

 - Data

-- Probably the most notable difference between technologies is data
+the most notable difference between technologies is data

-definitely notice.
-The technologies list above do not show
+noticeably impacted.
+The technologies list above do

 the range